learn-co-curriculum/dsc-using-yelp-api-codealong/README.md

 As discussed, in order to use many APIs, one needs to use OAuth which requires an access token.
 As such, our first step will be to generate this login information so that we can start making some requests.

-With that, lets go grab an access token from an API site and make some API calls!
+With that, let's go grab an access token from an API site and make some API calls!
 Point your browser over to this [yelp page](https://www.yelp.com/developers/v3/manage_app) and start creating an app in order to obtain and api access token:

 ![](./images/yelp_app.png)